dylan-lang/dylan-programming-book/source/collect.rst

 *?* \*rev-switch-states\*;
  *#[#["switch", "off"], #["master switch", "on"]]*

-Each object pictured in Figures `See State before the element is changed. <collect.htm#13263>`_ and `See State after the element is changed. <collect.htm#38430>`_ is a vector.
+Each object pictured in Figures `State before the element is changed. <collect.htm#13263>`_ and `State after the element is changed. <collect.htm#38430>`_ is a vector.
 The strings in the figures are vectors, although we did not draw them as such, to keep the diagrams relatively simple.
 Variables are not objects in Dylan, but they are shown referring to objects.
-In `See State after the element is changed. <collect.htm#38430>`_, the string *"switch"* is not referenced by any other object and is therefore garbage; eventually, it will be reclaimed by a garbage collector.
+In `State after the element is changed. <collect.htm#38430>`_, the string *"switch"* is not referenced by any other object and is therefore garbage; eventually, it will be reclaimed by a garbage collector.